 About Me

 Hi, this is Shan.
-I’m a graduate student studying cognitive science at the University of Chicago with Yuan Chang Leong in the Motivation and Cognitive Neuroscience Lab.
-My interest lies in the universals and variations of emergent structures & meanings in brain and machine, during online processing and across cultural evolution.
-To answer this question, I also enjoy designing and evaluating methods that brings together insights from computational, neuroscientific, and behavioral approaches.
+I’m a graduate student studying cognitive science at the University of Chicago with Monica Rosenberg and Yuan Chang Leong.
+My interest lies in the emergence of meaningful representations in brain and machine, during online processing and across cultural evolution.

-My current line of research utilizes computational neuroscience methods to better understand neural activity in naturalistic settings.
-Previously, I studied how varying communicative needs play a role in efficient semantic categorization in the Language and Cognition Lab at Berkeley (PI: Terry Regier) and examined the cognitive mechanisms underlying variations of relational reasoning with web-based testing in the Language and Cognition Lab at Stanford (PI: Mike Frank).
+My current line of research focuses on understanding the emergence of individual differences in narrative comprehension.
+Previously, I studied how varying communicative needs play a role in efficient semantic categorization in the Language and Cognition Lab at Berkeley (PI: Terry Regier) and examined the cognitive mechanisms underlying variations of relational reasoning in the Language and Cognition Lab at Stanford (PI: Mike Frank).

-Before entering the fascinating world of (empirical) cognitive science, I took a theoretical approach and received my Bachelor’s degree in Philosophy from Fudan University in Shanghai, China, which led me to unearth my passion for the empirical inquiry of mind.
+Before entering the fascinating world of (empirical :D) cognitive science, I took a theoretical approach and received my Bachelor’s degree in Philosophy from Fudan University in Shanghai, China, which led me to unearth my passion for the empirical inquiry of mind.